product-science/docs/docs/website-docs/record-n-upload.md

 There are several ways to select a user flow:

 - (**preferred**) __An "Action-Reaction" one step flow__.
 Here the user starts with an Action (pressing a button, swiping, selecting a menu item, etc) and you measure until a "Reaction", such as a new page being fully displayed.
-These flows are clean and simple to analyze
+These flows are clean and simple to analyze.
 - __More complex flows__.
-Sometimes, there are multiple that need to be strung together to get an idea of the performance of a feature.
+Sometimes, there are multiple steps that need to be strung together to get an idea of the performance of a feature.
 It can make sense to have flows like these, but consider carefully if they cannot be broken into smaller parts.

 Either way, a sequence of functions execute before the user finally arrives at a final state.
 This is where our AI technology comes into play—highlighting these sequences that formed into what we call __execution paths__.